redevsorg/template/redevs/content/homecards/centralized-authentication.md

 publishedAt: '2024-03-11T00:37:44.853Z'
 ---

-Our authentication, from site development and deployment to content management, is based on [*GitHub*](https://github.com/). **GitHub OAuth** easily allows clients to deploy to Vercel and use our CMS.
+Our authentication, from site development and deployment to content management, is based on [*GitHub*](https://github.com/). **GitHub OAuth** Apps easily allow clients to deploy to Vercel and use our CMS.
 We plan to make our own authentication portal in the future.